Get E-Book

 handle(type, value);

-});That parser accepts one exact six-byte shape.
-The early length check matters because readUInt32BE(2) needs four bytes starting at offset two.
-Without the check, malformed input becomes a JavaScript exception in the receive path.
-Exceptions in message handlers follow ordinary EventEmitter listener behavior; they can take down the process when they escape.
+The early length check protects the reads. readUInt32BE(2) needs four bytes starting at offset two.
+Without the check, malformed input becomes a JavaScript exception inside the receive handler.
+Exceptions in message listeners follow ordinary EventEmitter behavior and can take down the process if they escape.

 socket.on('message', msg => {